goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 -   Realm: `REALM.COMPANY`
 -   Kerberos 5 configuration: If you need to override the default Kerberos configuration, you can do it here.
 See [man krb5.conf(5)](https://web.mit.edu/kerberos/krb5-latest/doc/admin/conf_files/krb5_conf.html) for the expected format.
 -   User matching mode: define how Kerberos users get matched to authentik users.
--   Group matching mode: how Kerberos groups (specified via property mappings) get matched to authentik groups.
+-   Group matching mode: define how Kerberos groups (specified via property mappings) get matched to authentik groups.
 -   User property mappings and group property mappings: see [Source property mappings](../../property-mappings/index.md) and the section below for details.

 ## Password backend